 If you want to make sexual choices based on any of the things below, have a read.
 We've laid out the skinny on what's possible, what isn't, and what you can think about and do to help bridge any gaps and be most likely to get what it is that you want and need for yourself.

-You say: "I need to be a sexual partner to stay with me forever.
+You say: "I need to be sure a sexual partner will stay with me forever.
 Or at least for a very long time."

 Is that possible?
 Not forever, no. Being with a partner for a very long time is possible, but unlikely when you're in your teens and early twenties, especially the younger you are.